- Optimizely Web Experimentation

 What is the mathematical difference between Stats Accelerator and Multi-Armed Bandit?

 In simple terms, if your goal is to learn whether any variations are better or worse than the baseline and take actions that have a longer-term impact on your business based on this information, use Stats Accelerator.
 On the other hand, if you want to maximize conversions among these variations, choose Multi-Armed Bandit.
 For a complete explanation, see our documentation on When to use Stats Accelerator or a multi-armed bandit optimization.

-In traditional A/B/n testing, a control schema is defined in contrast to several variants that are to be determined better or worse than the control.
+In traditional A/B/n testing, a control schema is defined in contrast to several variants to be determined better or worse than the control.
 Typically, such an experiment is done on a fraction of web traffic to determine the potential benefit or detriment of using a particular variant instead of the control.

 Can you run a "blended experiment" where you start the experiment with Stats Engine and switch to Stats Accelerator mid-experiment?